concur/developer.concur.com/api-alpha/receipts/apidoc.markdown

 ---
 # Receipts API

+_This page documents the Receipts 4.0 API currently in development.
+The information on this page is intended for reference purposes and will evolve until the API is made public._

 The Receipts resource represents receipts that can be posted to Concur by a provider company on behalf of a user.
 This resource currently supports following types of receipts:
 -  [General](#General) - A general purpose receipt type used for various goods or services
 -  [Hotel](#Hotel) - A receipt for a hospitality service, for example a hotel stay